 Our implementation of the object-oriented programming system contains

-two useful procedures, not mentioned in the text, called
+a useful procedure, not mentioned in the text, called

 object/describe method uses for displaying each of the

 instance variables values in a summary form -- for example